Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Centers and diagonalization of homogeneous polynomials

 \subsection{Diagonalization algorithm}

-Based on Subsection \ref{sec:harrison_center}, we come up with the following Algorithm~\ref{alg:diagonalization} for diagonalizing given homogeneous polynomials.
+We show an algorithm to diagonalize given homogeneous polynomials in Algorithm~\ref{alg:diagonalization}.
 It consists of two phases: determining whether a polynomial~$f$ is diagonalizable from steps 1 to 3; and an iterative process for diagonalizing $f$ from steps 4 to 9.
 We divide this algorithm into six major steps, which are detect nondegeneracy, compute center, detect diagonalizability, compute idempotents, diagonalize form, and detect orthogonality, corresponding to steps 1, 2, 3, 6, 7, and 9, respectively.
 Detailed descriptions, complexity analysis, and examples are given in Sections~\ref{sec:criteria} and~\ref{sec:diagonalize}.
-This algorithm has been implemented using MATLAB and numerical results are provided in Appendix~\ref{app:cost}.

-The complexity analysis in this article focuses on obtaining the theoretical upper bounds of the computational costs for the six steps.
-We examine the impact from three factors: dimension~$n$, degree~$d$, and the number of monomial terms~$t$ of the given polynomial~$f$.
-As $n$, $d$, and $t$ values of $f$ increase, the costs for the diagonalization rise.
-The values of~$n$ and~$d$ are independent and $t$ increases as $n$ or $d$ increases with an upper bound $\binom{n+d-1}{d}$.
-While the values of~$t$ increase exponentially for large~$n$ and~$d$ values, the growth is only polynomial if either~$n$ or~$d$ is fixed.
-In addition, $t$ does not affect the dimensions of the two systems of equations and will not be the computational bottleneck of this algorithm.
-More detailed discussions on the growth of $t$ are provided in Appendix~\ref{app:no_terms}.
+The complexity analysis in this article focuses on the theoretical upper bounds of the computational costs in terms of three factors: dimension~$n$, degree~$d$, and the number of monomial terms~$t$ of~$f$.
+As $n$, $d$, and $t$ increase, the costs of the diagonalization algorithm rise.
+Values of~$n$ and~$d$ are independent in $f$ and $t$ increases if either $n$ or $d$ increases with an upper bound $\binom{n+d-1}{d}$.
+While the values of~$t$ increase exponentially for large~$n$ and~$d$, the growth is only polynomial if either~$n$ or~$d$ is fixed.
+In addition, $t$ does not affect the dimensions of the two systems of equations in Algorithm~\ref{alg:diagonalization}.
+Discussions of the growth of $t$ are provided in Appendix~\ref{app:no_terms}.